diffkemp/diffkemp/README.md

         git submodule init
         git submodule update

-* slicer: Slicing of programs to remove the code that is not affected by the analysed parameter.
+* SimpLL: Simplification of the compared programs for a subsequent comparison of their semantical equivalence.
+Slices out code w.r.t. the value of a given variable.
+Also, removes bodies of functions that are syntactically equal.
+The syntactic comparison is based on LLVM's FunctionComparator with multiple custom modifications and enhancements.

 ## Running environment